apache/pulsar/site2/docs/admin-api-partitioned-topics.md

 ### Stats

-You can view the current statistics of a given topic.
+You can check the current statistics of a given topic.
 The following is an example.
 For description of each stats, refer to [get stats](#get-stats).

 ```json
 {